imagitama/spotify-to-soundpad/README.md

 # Ideas

-- pre-download songs such as in a playlist to avoid delay
+- pre-download songs such as in a playlist
 - fade between songs
 - normalise volume level (some youtube songs are super quiet)